Using Perplexity for Deep OSINT Research

 - "Timeline of [Incident].
 Who reported what?"

-- "What are current security concerns with [Technology]?"
+- "What are the current security concerns with [Technology]?"

 - "Notable people associated with [Organization]?
 Roles, backgrounds?"